 Up the River, at Houmas House, you’ll see natural garland draped throughout the home and lights covering everything from five decorated Christmas trees to banisters.
 Looking for true holiday music?
 Don't forget to celebrate the season with some delicious cuisine from Latil’s Landing on Christmas Eve.

-You can celebrate Christmas anywhere, but only in New Orleans Plantation Country can you take a step back in time and walk under hundred-year-old oaks while a bonfire burns and a symphony plays amid a backdrop of homes decked in garland and citrus, in a style that would surely delight the original owners of the grand homes of yesterday.
+You can celebrate Christmas anywhere, but only along the Great River Road can you take a step back in time and walk under hundred-year-old oaks while a bonfire burns and a symphony plays amid a backdrop of homes decked in garland and citrus, in a style that would surely delight the original owners of the grand homes of yesterday.